 Urinary Tract Infections: 9 ways to stay ahead of UTIs

-The first symptoms of a UTI are usually followed by the hassle of a trip to the doctor, then the pharmacist for a course of antibiotics.
+The first symptoms of a urinary tract infection are usually followed by the hassle of a trip to the doctor, then the pharmacist for a course of antibiotics.
 And that’s just the beginning.
-Since antibiotics increase your risk of yeast infections, there’s a good chance you’ll be back in front of your doctor and pharmacist soon after the UTI clears up to handle the yeast infection.
+Since antibiotics increase your risk of yeast infections, there’s a good chance you’ll be back in front of your doctor and pharmacist soon after the urinary tract infection clears up to handle the yeast infection.

-UTIs are the second most common infection in the United States, second only to the common cold, and 50% of all women will get a UTI at some point in their life.
+UTIs are the second most common infection in the United States, second only to the common cold, and 50% of all women will get a urinary tract infection at some point in their life.

 What causes urinary tract infections?

 UTIs are caused by bacteria entering the urinary tract.
-About 90% of the time, the culprit is E. coli which get pushed from the skin around your genital area into your urinary tract.
+About 90% of the time, the culprit is E. coli which gets pushed from the skin around your anal area into your urinary tract.

 When bacteria attach to your urinary tract, a UTI sets in.
 The infections are painful and can escalate quickly, traveling to the kidneys if untreated.
-If you have a UTI, you need to visit your doctor or ob gyn and get an antibiotic prescription to clear up the infection.
+If you have a urinary tract infection, you need to visit your doctor or ob-gyn and get an antibiotic prescription to clear up the infection.

 A UTI that goes untreated can lead to a kidney infection, with symptoms like fever, mid-back pain on one or both sides, fatigue, headache, and body aches.